throwas/dotfiles/4chan Css/readme.md

-Oneechan and 4chan x settings / css
+Some userstyles (mostly formed from Imouto and Ahoka).
+Recommended 4chan x v3 settings included.